Dhaka Wanderers Club: Rivalry with Dhaka Mohammedan (1956–1966)

-The following season, the club disappointed, culminating in a 1–8 defeat to eventual league champions, Victoria Sporting Club.
-In 1963, the club formed a strong team to participate in the Aga Khan Gold Cup, acquiring Muhammad Umer, Ghulam Abbas Baloch, Abdul Ghafoor, Ghulam Hossain, Abdullah Rahi, Yousuf Jr., and Yousuf Sr. from defending champions Victoria, who had withdrawn from the tournament.
+The following season, the club disappointed, culminating in a 1–8 defeat to eventual league champions, Victoria Sporting Club.The club formed a strong team to participate in the 1963 Aga Khan Gold Cup, acquiring Muhammad Umer, Ghulam Abbas Baloch, Abdul Ghafoor, Ghulam Hossain, Abdullah Rahi, Yousuf Jr., and Yousuf Sr. from defending champions Victoria, who had refused to partake in the tournament.
 Wanderers got off to a good start by defeating Police AC and Nepal XI 7–0, and Pakistan Western Railway 2–0.
 The club finished as group champions and went on to defeat Indonesia XI 5–0 in the semi-final.
-In the final, held on 29 October 1963, tournament favorites Wanderers lost 1–2 to Pakistan Railways.
+In the final, held on 29 October 1963, tournament favorites Wanderers lost 1–2 to Pakistan Western Railway.
 The Wanderers' starting eleven for the game consisted of Ghulam Hossain, Khuda Bakhsh, Abdul Gafur Baloch, Amin, Murad Bakhsh, Abdul Ghafoor, Yousuf Sr., Yousuf Jr., Abdullah Rahi, Abbas, and Umer, the latter being their only scorer in the final.